sed-seyedi/sed-stumpwmrc/README.md

-This is my-stumpwmrc (config file for stumpwm window manager).
-I hope it would be useful and/or interesting to some.
+# Sed Stumpwmrc (config file for stumpwm window manager)

+# What?

+A full screen window manager setup that gets out of your way.

+# Screenshots

+Well, just imagine your favorite application in fullscreen mode!

+# Why?

+I just cannot work in an envorinment like Windows, MacOS or even Gnome3.
+They are all distracting and it's very painful to switch between to applications.
+Also, I hate the mouse.

+# How?

 Once I log in to my computer I see a welcome message.
 That's when I know it's ready to accept my commands.
-There is nothing else to distract me.
-A blank screen is what I love (usually blue) to start with.
-That's what I call a desktop environment that get's out of my way.
+There is nothing else to distract me!

-On my computer everything is in full screen.
+Everything is in full screen.
 29" of realstate for every app!
-No tiling or stacking windows.
+No dual-monitor.
+No tiling.
 KISS... keep it super simple!

 If I want to open firefox I press <kbd>F9</kbd> and then <kbd>f</kbd>.